ulfalizer/nesalizer/README.md

 Most prediction and catch-up (two popular emulator optimization techniques) is omitted in favor of straightforward and robust code.
 This makes many effects that require special handling in some other emulators work automagically.
 The emulator currently manages about 6x emulation speed on a single core my old 2600K Core i7 CPU.

+The current state is appended to a ring buffer once per frame.
+During rewinding, states are loaded in the reverse order from the buffer.
+Individual frames still run "forwards" during rewinding, but audio is added in reverse from the end of the audio buffer instead of from the beginning.
+Getting things to line up properly at frame boundaries requires some care.

+A thirty-minute rewind buffer uses around 1.3 GB of memory for most games.
+There's no attempt to compress states yet, so a lot of memory is wasted.
+The length of the rewind buffer can be set by changing *n_rewind_seconds* in [*src/save\_states.cpp*](src/save_states.cpp) and rebuilding.

 ## Building ##

 SDL2 is used for the final output and is the only dependency.
 You currently need a \*nix system.